developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>getRFParams</b></td>
-		<td class="clsSyntaxCells clsOddRow">Gets the current RF Mode, Transmit power parameter for the currently selected antenna.
-The result is returned in rfParamsEvent.
-The property antennaSelected cannot take default value (0) because the RF Params are returned only for one antennaID.</td>
+		<td class="clsSyntaxCells clsOddRow">Gets the current RF Mode and Transmit Power parameters for the currently selected antenna.
+Result is returned in rfParamsEvent.
+Property antennaSelected cannot take default value (0) because RF parameters are returned only for one antennaID. <strong> Android returns only the Transmit Power parameter</strong>.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>tagLock</b></td>
 		<td class="clsSyntaxCells clsEvenRow">Locks a tag (or tags) according to the lockPrivilege and lockField, requires tagPassword.
 The tagID property is ignored if useAccessFilter property is set to true.
 If useAccessFilter is set to true, then tagPatternA, tagPatternB and matchPattern will be used to filter out tags to perform the operation.
-If the tagID is empty and useAccessFilter is false, the lock operation will be attempted on all the tags in field of view</td>
+If the tagID is empty and useAccessFilter is false, the lock operation will be attempted on all the tags in field of view.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>getRFModeInfo</b></td>
 		<td class="clsSyntaxCells clsOddRow">Gets the RF mode information for the given RFMode index.
-The result is returned in a rfModeInfoEvent</td>
+The result is returned in a rfModeInfoEvent.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>setRFParams</b></td>
-		<td class="clsSyntaxCells clsEvenRow">Sets the RF mode and / or transmit power of a selected antenna</td>
+		<td class="clsSyntaxCells clsEvenRow">Sets the RF mode and / or transmit power of a selected antenna. <strong>Android sets only the Transmit Power parameter</strong>.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>